We are searching for

 While a car warranty will usually be wrapped into the price of a new car, you'll need to pay extra to cover a used car.
 This extra coverage is known as an extended warranty, or a plan that will protect your vehicle past its original warranty's expiration.
 So should you buy an extended warranty on a used car?
 For the most part, it's a good idea to get an extended warranty.
 Vehicle issues may pop up shortly after purchase that can interfere with your budget, and an extended warranty can give you valuable peace of mind.

-An extended warranty is optional additional coverage on your vehicle that covers the cost of specific types of repairs.
+An extended car warranty is optional additional coverage on your vehicle that covers the cost of specific types of repairs.
 These warranties will last for a set period of time or number of miles.
 What repairs are covered depends on your warranty terms, and a good plan can help reduce the financial burden of major repairs.
-A warranty is different from insurance in that it won't cover you in the case of damage due to an accident.
+Unlike insurance, extended warranties do not cover damage resulting from accidents.
 Some restrictions and requirements must be met for a warranty to cover a repair.
-Overall, a warranty can be very beneficial for new car owners, depending on what type of warranty you choose.
+Overall, an extended warranty can be very beneficial for new car owners, depending on what type of warranty you choose.

 The types of extended warranties available to you are often the same as a regular car warranty.
 Some of these types include: